totollygeek/totollygeek.github.io/_posts/2020-08-02-devops-transformation-the-personas.md

 ### How to identify

 * More than 15 years of experience
-* Sceptical about DevOps and operational work in general
+* Skeptical about DevOps and operational work in general
 * Strong believer in specialization and doing things the correct way
 * Perfectionists, always getting into the details
 * Catchphrases: